Enable Debug Mode in PrestaShop: Benefits, Risks and Tips!

 Another way to activate PrestaShop debug mode.

-In this case, you need to access the root folder via FTP and locate the configuration file (config/settings.inc.php).
+In this case, you need to access the root folder via FTP client and locate the configuration file (config/ defines.inc.php).

 Edit this file and change the value of ‘define(‘PS_MODE_DEV’, false);’ to ‘define(‘PS_MODE_DEV’, true);’